storj/docs/app/(docs)/node/faq/install-storagenode-on-raspberry-pi3-or-higher-version/page.md

 {% /callout %}

 ## Copy your node Identity to the RPi
-In case you generated and authorized your node identity on a desktop/laptop computer instead of directly on the RPi to save time, you can copy it to the RPi afterward, as follows:
+In case you generated your node identity on a desktop/laptop computer instead of directly on the RPi to save time, you can copy it to the RPi afterward, as follows:

 ### Copy the Identity to the RPi from Linux or Mac
 Copy your node identity from your desktop to the RPi: [https://unix.stackexchange.com/questions/106480/how-to-copy-files-from-one-machine-to-another-using-ssh](https://unix.stackexchange.com/questions/106480/how-to-copy-files-from-one-machine-to-another-using-ssh)